openemr/openemr/contrib/util/docker/README.md

 - http://localhost:8152 (with Nginx and PHP-FPM 7.1 with redis)
 - http://localhost:8153 (with Nginx and PHP-FPM 7.2 with redis)
 - http://localhost:8154 (with Nginx and PHP-FPM 7.3 with redis)
-- http://localhost:8155 (with Nginx and PHP-FPM 7.4 with redis) (Note redis is not yet working on the build; will keep trying)
+- http://localhost:8155 (with Nginx and PHP-FPM 7.4 with redis)
 - https://localhost:9080 with SSL (with Apache and PHP 7.1)
 - https://localhost:9081 with SSL (with Apache and PHP 7.2)
 - https://localhost:9082 with SSL (with Apache and PHP 7.3)